GizemG6/ExpenseTrackingSystem/README.md

 #### 🔵 GET api/Users/role/{RoleName}

-This request gets Users by RoleName(Admin or Employee).
+This endpoint gets Users by RoleName(Admin or Employee).
 Only admin can do this.
 Please make sure to enter the Admin token.

 #### 🟢 POST api/Users/assign-role